nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/reporting-problems.md

         date: '2015-02-04 10:36'
         message: ''
         version: '1'
 ---

 {{! excerpt}}

-Here are listed some procedures to extract information of a running Nuxeo instance.
+Here are listed some procedures to extract information of a running Nuxeo instance.</br>
-Most of these scripts generate files in the `/tmp/` directory.
+Most of these scripts generate files in the `/tmp/` directory.</br>
-These information can be requested by the support team.
+These information can be requested by the Support team.</br>
 Please always compress files before uploading them to your JIRA ticket.
 {{! /excerpt}}

 &nbsp;